 - Avoid coming to class with a full stomach.
 At the same time, try not to come in with an empty stomach.
 You can eat about an hour and a half prior to your class.

 - When it comes to going to the bathroom, make sure you attend to it before the yoga class starts.
-This will help disrupting you and others' progress.
+This will help avoid disrupting your and others' progress.

 - Bring all the necessary materials such as a comfortable yoga outfit, your own yoga mat, towel, and toiletries.

-- Come to class approximately 30 minutes before the actual time the classes start.
+- Come to class approximately 30 minutes before the actual starting time.

 What to Expect: Bikram Yoga Class

 Bikram yoga classes are divided into two halves, each one having a different focus.
 The first part of the class typically lasts as much as 45 minutes.
-Here, participants are required to perform standing poses which is intended to produce balance to your muscoskeletal system.
-Years of yoga practice has revealed that for most individual, one side of the body is either stronger or more flexible than the other.
-Hence, creating that balance is necessary for more success in the upcoming stages of bikram yoga.
+Here, participants are required to perform standing poses which are intended to improve balance in your musculoskeletal system.
+Years of yoga practice have revealed that for most individuals, one side of the body is either stronger or more flexible than the other.
+Hence, creating that balance is necessary for more success in the upcoming stages of Bikram yoga.
 This will also enable one to prevent any form of muscle pain or injury later on.

 Controversy Behind Bikram Yoga

-Despite the growing number of people who practice bikram yoga, there is also a good number of controversy surrounding it.
-The main area of focus is basically directed towards the use of hot during this particular yoga practice.
+Despite the growing number of people who practice Bikram yoga, there is also a good number of controversy surrounding it.
+The main area of focus is basically directed toward the use of heat during this particular yoga practice.

-However, yoga experts insist that heat is regulated within the room where bikram yoga classes are being held.
+However, yoga experts insist that heat is regulated within the room where Bikram yoga classes are being held.
 Therefore, yoga practitioners would consider it safe.
-Every student must take their own precautionary measures and inform your instructor of any pre-existing health conditions.
+Every student must take their own precautionary measures and inform their instructor of any pre-existing health conditions.
 Another main source of danger would also be trying to push your body beyond its limits.
-If the body is sending you signals that it cannot bear any more of the postures or the heat, then take time to nap until you are ready to pursue.
+If the body is sending you signals that it cannot bear the postures or heat any longer, then take time to rest until you are ready to pursue.